avi8230/WS_public/README.md

    - Connected to OpenAI's ChatGPT server.

 ## Responsive Design
-The website is built with a responsive design, ensuring an optimal user experience across various devices and screen sizes.
-The layout and content dynamically adjust to provide a seamless and visually appealing interface on desktops, tablets, and smartphones.
-This enhances accessibility and usability for users accessing WordStorage.com from different devices.
+The website is designed to be responsive, adapting to various screen sizes.

 ## Code Availability
 The publicly available code is partial and intended solely for demonstration purposes.